 Clients represent companies, groups, organizations or other contact containers.
-All contacts must belong to a client.
+All contacts must belong to a Client (or a Lead).
 Clients are also the main containers for Projects and Invoices.

 {